Making The Taliban Great Again - September 17th, Hour 3

 He's actually made us look like cowards.

-They they the Taliban do not believe in women's rights.
+The Taliban do not believe in women's rights.

 And it boils down to leadership.

-He should have done that, but he didn't do that.
+But he didn't do that.

-He was just so hell bent on rushing to get us out of Afghanistan.
+He was just so hell-bent on rushing to get us out of Afghanistan.

 I don't think there's a lack of information.

-Scott, listen, I I know from every source I have, we didn't have an intelligence failure here, Scott.
+Scott, listen, I know from every source I have, we didn't have an intelligence failure here, Scott.

-We knew what was hap.
+We knew what was happening.

 They were telling them in detail daily what was happening.